 For more information on each hat, click on each photo to link with the post covering that wearing.

-Queen Máxima’s millinery makes her a popular person to watch when it comes to royal hats and her distinctive style is partly defined by the way she has embraced these slice picture hats.
+Queen Máxima has taken the upswept brim shape and attached it on several hats with square crowns (like this one) not included in this list, but that further illustrates her penchant for this particular brim shape.
+She remains a very popular figure when it comes to royal hats and her distinctive style is partly defined by the way she has embraced these slice picture hats.
 What do you think of this style?
 Do you prefer this hat in straw or in felt?

-Photos from Patrick van Katwijk; Patrick van Katwijk, Patrick van Katwijk and Patrick van Katwijk via Corbis; Chris Jackson via Getty; Patrick van Katwijk, A-way/Splash News, Mauricio Osorio, Koen Van Weel, Albert Nieboer, Patrick van Katwijk, Patrick van Katwijk, Carsten Rehder and Albert Philip Van Der Werf via Corbis; Hagan Hopkins via Getty
+Photos from Patrick van Katwijk; Patrick van Katwijk, Patrick van Katwijk and Patrick van Katwijk via Corbis; Chris Jackson via Getty; Patrick van Katwijk, A-way/Splash News, Mauricio Osorio, Koen Van Weel, Albert Nieboer, Patrick van Katwijk, Patrick van Katwijk, Carsten Rehder and Albert Philip Van Der Werf via Corbis; Hagan Hopkins and Patrick van Katwijk via Getty